PeterBid/Vivi-Adventure-Game/README.md

 Much in the same way I added the Vivi to the grid upon it's creation, I also added the enemies with a start position variable.
 I then created movement with an add and remove function for the enemy, I used an `if statement` with conditions to determine the current position the enemy would be added back in at.

-The `if statements` also created a "looping" effect ensuring the enemey would go back to the start of the row once thet reached the end.
-I called the function at a `setInterval` this automated the movement and I could manually configure the enemy speed in accordance to the difficulty I wished to make the game.
+The `if statements` also created a "looping" effect ensuring the enemy would go back to the start of the row once they reached the end.
+I called the function at a `setInterval` that automated the movement and I could manually configure the enemy speed in accordance to the difficulty I wished to make the game.

 <img width="760" alt="Screen Shot 2022-01-08 at 15 11 59" src="https://user-images.githubusercontent.com/91087641/159259691-9d67de3d-3af4-43c1-91db-65ad7761fee2.png">